 Introducing our newest doctor to Aaaah…Wellness, Inc. Dr Neil Morris prior to becoming a Naturopathic Medical Doctor was a nurse working with Banner hospital doing bone marrow biopsies, ICU, home health care and working in many other capacities when he developed an injury that was not healing with the use of traditional medicine and a friend told him about doing some more natural procedures which at the time he thought would never help him.
-He decided to try some procedures in a field of regenerative medicine done by a naturopath which he knew little about.
 His results were phenomenal.
 This is when he knew he wanted to study this field and become one of the best in his field.

 - PIT – Perineural Injection Therapy (PIT) is a superficial type of injection which helps with nerve pain.
 Many people that have neuropathy may have great success with this type of treatment.

 - Prolotherapy – Prolotherapy is known as a Non-Surgical Ligament and Tendon Reconstruction and Regenerative Joint Injection.
 It is a recognized orthopedic procedure that stimulates the body’s healing processes to strengthen and repair injured and painful joints and connective tissue such as cartilage.